Crafttino21/Universal-Downloader/README.md

 # Universal-Downloader
 A Python-based converter for some stuff, I wanna add some new functions later.
 The program can download pictures from Google and YouTube Videos Everything is Ad-Free, I dont like paid or Ad-Infected stuff.

+**New to version 1.3**
+* Mayor Bug fixes
+* Crash-on-Download Fix
+* fix for a shitty error message by the requests libary which is Enoing but have no Consequents for the code P.S look Below for the feature of MultiDownloader!!

 **New to version 1.2.2 (Patched)**
 * Used while True instead of while option != 0 to simplify the loop.